 INTRODUCTION

 The unending drive to increase meat production to meet the protein needs of the population has resulted in the uncontrolled establishment of abattoirs.
 Abattoirs, also known as slaughterhouses, are designated facilities for the slaughtering of animals, however, the locations are usually unregulated but often near streams and rivers for ease of access to water for washing and cleaning.
 Abattoirs play vital role in providing processed meat products and job creation to meet the needs of ever-growing population in the localities (Ire et al., 2017) Most of the abattoirs in Nigeria are ill-equipped and underdeveloped to handle wastes generated from abattoir operations of butchering, removal of the hide, intestine management, rendering, trimming, processing and equipment and floor cleaning activities.
 The wastewater generated from abattoir activities usually comprise of animal blood, urine, faeces, fat and oil, mineral and organic solids, salts and chemicals added during handling operations and microorganisms (Akange et al., 2016; Abasi, 2024).
 Abattoir effluent could significantly increase the amounts of nitrogen, phosphorus, and total solids in the receiving water body (Akange et al., 2016) leading to eutrophication.
-In Nigeria, many abattoirs dispose their effluents directly into water bodies water bodies such as streams and rivers without any form of treatment (Wizor and Nwankwoala, 2019) while the eviscerated consumable parts of the slaughtered animal are washed directly with the same flowing water bodies The improper discharge of untreated wastewater into water bodies results in the accumulation of toxins and pathogens, depletion of oxygen levels, and an increase in nutrient availability, all of which deteriorate the quality of the receiving surface water with the consequence of economic, social and environmental problems (Monroy, 2013; De la Peña, 2013; Abasi et al., 2024).
-The discharge of untreated wastewater into water bodies is one of the major threats to natural environment because it contributes to uncontrolled organic and nutrient and microbial load of the receiving water body, thereby creating significant pollution with the attendant environmental challenges (Wizor and Nwakoala, 2019) and health risks.
+In Nigeria, many abattoirs dispose their effluents directly into water bodies such as streams and rivers without any form of treatment (Wizor and Nwankwoala, 2019) while the eviscerated consumable parts of the slaughtered animal are washed directly with the same flowing water bodies The improper discharge of untreated wastewater into water bodies results in the accumulation of toxins and pathogens, depletion of oxygen levels, and an increase in nutrient availability, all of which deteriorate the quality of the receiving surface water with the consequence of economic, social and environmental problems (Monroy, 2013; De la Peña, 2013; Abasi et al., 2024).
+The discharge of untreated wastewater into water bodies is one of the major threats to natural environment because it contributes to uncontrolled organic,nutrient and microbial load of the receiving water body, thereby creating significant pollution with the attendant environmental challenges (Wizor and Nwakoala, 2019) and health risks.